 Have your butcher do this for you beforehand and it will save you time and less mess in the kitchen!
 If you don’t do this, make sure you have a good pair of sharp poultry shears for cutting out the backbone to make this easier.
 Cutting out the backbone of the chicken and cracking the breast bones will make it lay flat- perfect for grilling!

 Checking for Doneness in Chicken!

 If you don’t have an instant read thermometer, RUN, do not walk your mouse to Thermoworks to but an internal read thermometer so you will never have to guess if your chicken is over or under done!
 The first step in becoming a better griller is not overcooking your meat!
 You can get a good quality internal read thermometer like the Thermopop for $34 so there is no excuse!

 If the word Spatchcocking sounds odd, it really just means it is a butterfliend Chicken!
-Rosemary and lemon come together to form an epic seasoning paste that makes for the best grilled chicken of your life!
+This recipe for Spatchcocked Chicken fuses Rosemary and lemon to form an epic seasoning paste that makes for the best grilled chicken of your life!
 Trust me!